dsanson/dsanson.github.com/670f2010/readings/_posts/2010-09-20-readings-on-omnipotence.markdown

 *everything* quickly to get a sense of the terrain, and then re-read each article slowly in sync with our class discussions.

 Some of the resources linked to from this page require a subscription.
 OSU has a subscription, and if you are on campus, the links should work fine.
 If you are off-campus, you will need to access the resources via the library's EZProxy service.
-Use the button below to convert all the links into indirect links, appropriate for off-campus access.
+Use the button at the top of this page to convert all the links into indirect links, appropriate for off-campus access.

-{% include proxifybutton.html %}

 # Overview (Optional)